invokermain/engin/docs/concepts/providers.md

 # register them as providers with the Engin
 engin = Engin(Provide(string_factory), Provide(evil_factory))

-# this does not raise an error
+# this will not raise an error
 await engin.assembler.get(str)

-# this does raise an error
+# this will raise an error
 await engin.assembler.get(int)
 ```

 # Multiproviders